Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Evaluation

-\textit{(i) Attack Success Rate (ASR).} ASR is the proportion of successful attacks among all attempts.
-For edge agents, success indicates the agent outputs the attacker-specified instruction to its downstream agent; for the overall MAS, it indicates correct execution of the injected instructions.

-\textit{(ii) Infection Integrity Score (IIS).} IIS quantifies the preservation of adversarial semantics as contamination propagates through agents.
+Higher TR-F1 indicates more accurate recovery of both agent identities and inter-agent communication structure. \textit{(ii) Attack Success Rate (ASR)} is the proportion of successful attacks among all attempts.
+For edge agents, success indicates the agent outputs the attacker-specified instruction to its downstream agent; for the overall MAS, it indicates correct execution of the injected instructions. \textit{(iii) Infection Integrity Score (IIS)} quantifies the preservation of adversarial semantics as contamination propagates through agents.
 Let $I^{(raw)}$ denote the original adversarial instruction and $O_i^{(raw)}$ the unencoded output from agent $i$.
 We define: